ArronDZhang/ROLeR/README.md

-The code for the 33rd ACM International Conference on Information and Knowledge Management (CIKM) will be available around 20, Aug.
+The code for "ROLeR: Effective Reward Shaping in Offline Reinforcement Learning for Recommender Systems" will be available around 20, Aug.
 2024.
+It is accepted by the 33rd ACM International Conference on Information and Knowledge Management (CIKM 2024).